anttiviljami/product-engineer-manifesto/README.md

 aesthetic, and business domains, taking an active part in each to shape the product and empower others to do the same.

-We take immense professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.
+We are deeply committed to the products we help create, embracing a broader role beyond just technical contributions within our teams.

-Our shared goal is simply to build great products, and recognize that achieving this requires builders who deeply understand the customer's needs.
+Our collective aspiration is to create outstanding products.
+We believe that to achieve this, it's essential to have builders on the team who are in tune with our customers' needs and dedicated to meeting them.

 ## The Product Engineer Mindset